Sorting and filtering as effective rational choice procedures: Dealing with Missing Attributes

-\begin{remark}[Approximating through filtering and sorting] What can an agent do, if his preferences cannot be directly expressed through the available functionality?
+What can an agent do, if his preferences cannot be directly expressed through the available functionality?
 He will need to scan the whole list of alternatives, if he wants to fully optimize.
 Depending on the number of alternatives, this can be a daunting task.

 In such a situation, the agent may deviate from full optimization and revert to an approximation.
 Obviously, there are many ways he could shortcut the problem (and many have been discussed in the literature).
 There is no way to generally state what an approximation should be.

 Note though, one prominent alternative to full optimization is the satisficing procedure introduced above.
 An agent following this procedure inspects the items in the list until he finds an object which is satisfactory for him.
-And as noted above, satisficing can be implemented very fast using filtering. \end{remark}
+And as noted above, satisficing can be implemented very fast using filtering.